 Additional Notes: We will make every effort to engage with students where changes are necessary and any changes will be communicated to students, as soon as possible.
-Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Delivery of both teaching and assessment will be on-campus.

-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+This module operates with a zero tolerance penalty policy for late submission of all coursework and continuous assessment.